Professor Andrzej Bargiela

 Tel.: +44 (0)7766 220 221

-Andrzej Bargiela received BSc/MSc in Electronics and Informatics from the Silesian Technical University, Poland (1978) and PhD from the University of Durham, UK (1984).
+Andrzej Bargiela received BSc/MSc in Electronics and Informatics from the Silesian Technical University (1978) and PhD from the University of Durham, UK (1984).
 He was appointed as Senior Research Fellow at the University of Durham (1981-1984), Senior Lecturer (1984-1992), Reader (DSc) (1992-1996) and Professor (1996-2007) at the Nottingham Trent University.
 In 2007 he was appointed as Professor of Computer Science at the University of Nottingham and was seconded as Director of the School of Computer Science at the Malaysia Campus.
 From 2011 to 2013 he was Director of Internationalisation in the School of Computer Science at the University of Nottingham, UK.
-He retired from the University of Nottingham in 2015.
 He is a founding Director and Chief Executive Officer of a research spin-off company, Infohub Ltd., since 2003.

 My research falls under the general heading of Computational Intelligence and can be grouped